STEM OPT Extension

 - The STEM OPT Acknowledgment form (signed by you)

 - The Form I-983 Training Plan.
 (Please read the Instructions for Completing the Form) for STEM OPT Students (filled out by you and your E-Verify employer).
 The employer must be a registered E-Verify employer and must have an E-Verify number for you to work for them on STEM OPT.
 In addition, the employment opportunity must be full-time (at least 21 hours per week).

-- A new I-765 form.
-(The USCIS I-765 instructions state that this form can not be signed electronically but must be signed in ink and by hand).
-You can also file the I-765 form online (recommended).
+- You will file the I-765 form online.
 You will first need to create a USCIS online account and will need to work closely with your international student counselor.
 Instructions for how to complete this online form are posted on YouTube (Link for how to complete the online form I-765 for STEM OPT)